Data Profiling lessons from the Boer war

 1.)
 Data quality issues are typically a sign of another problem [Tweet This]

-Poor quality data may not be as obvious a cosmos at the side of the road.
+Poor quality data may not be as obvious as cosmos at the side of the road.
 Regular data profiling will identify common data quality issues which indicate broken, dysfunctional business processes or bad habits in capturing data.
 Sudden spikes in data quality issues can indicate the unforeseen consequences of system or process changes.

 2.)The most obvious assumptions about common data quality root causes may be incorrect.
 [Tweet This]